-The current system of Marine Reserves and Marine Protected Areas required years of planning and stakeholder engagement that cumulated in legislation 2012.
+The current system of Marine Reserves and Marine Protected Areas required years of planning and stakeholder engagement that cumulated in 2012 legislation.
 The Rocky Habitat Management Strategy is not intended to replicate this important public process.
 Additionally, the Marine Reserves Program, within the Oregon Department of Fish and Wildlife, is scheduled to undergo a legislative evaluation in 2023.
 The designation of subtidal areas prior to the completion of the 2023 evaluation may conflict with the science, monitoring, and public process of the program and evaluation process.
 Therefore, subtidal proposals must be written and reviewed with consideration for unintended consequences to the Marine Reserves Program Evaluation.
-Proposals that may conflict with the 2023 evaluation may be held by the OCMP upon request for review after the evaluation is complete.